GDIATTA/AWS_Data_Engineer/README.md

  We want to make an ETL like : Source : S3 Bucket  --------> Transform --------> Target : S3 Bucket <br>

-**AWS Glue Studio** It's a simple visual interface in AWS Glue Studio to create your ETL/ELT jobs.
+**AWS Glue Studio**, It's a simple visual interface in AWS Glue Studio to create your ETL/ELT jobs.
 For that, the first thing we are going to do, is creating a job :<br>
 1. **Connect to the console**.<br>
 2. **Choose ETL jobs from the navigation pane**.<br>
 3. **Select an option create a job from a sample job**: <br>